Policies & Regulations

 - Electronic use by a student of the District Network to seek a part-time or full-time job or career related to the student’s field of study, or to assist her/him in applying for such work.

-- Electronic communication by a staff member to inform a colleague about his/her child’s candy bar fundraising sale for the child’s school.
+- Electronic communication by a staff member to inform a colleague about a child’s candy bar fundraising sale for the child’s school.

 - Using electronic resources to research and/or purchase supplies, equipment, or other items required for campus, District, or student use.